-2.5.4 Health, Fertility, and Nutrition Characteristics
+Health, Fertility, and Nutrition Characteristics

-Life expectancy has dropped from 43 years at birth in 1996 to 39 years in 2000.
-This could be a result of the HIV/AIDS epidemic.
+Life expectancy has dropped from 43 years at birth in 1996 to 39 years in 2000, partly as a result of the HIV/AIDS epidemic.
 Infant, child and maternal mortality rates in Malawi are high by global standards.
 In 2000, infant and under-five mortality rates were estimated to be 104 and 189 deaths per 1,000 live births, respectively.
-The maternal mortality rate in 2000 was 1,120 deaths per 100,000 live births12.
+The maternal mortality rate in 2000 was 1,120 deaths per 100,000 live births24.
 This might be due to limited access to health services as evidenced by a low percentage of births attended by health workers of 43 percent.